CHEATHAM STREET WAREHOUSE

 In 1988 Finlay sold the business, and during the next few years Cheatham Street changed hands between Finlay and other buyers.
 For a time in the early 1990s the establishment hosted primarily Tejano bands.
 In 1999 Finlay bought back the club, which returned to its original honky-tonk format.
 The official reopening occurred on December 31, 1999.

 Finlay launched his new independent label, Cheatham Street Records, with the release of Mudcat by Dr. G and the Mudcats in 2005.
 That same year the Cheatham Street Music Foundation was organized as a non-profit corporation "dedicated to developing, promoting, preserving and perpetuating Texas music…."
 The goals of the foundation include maintaining Cheatham Street Warehouse as a public venue and promoting songwriter educational activities through workshops, lectures, classes, and other programs intended to promote the history of Texas music.
 In 2007 Kent Finlay was honored with the Coach Darrell K. Royal Texas Heritage Songwriters' Patron Award from the Texas Heritage Songwriters Association.
-By 2008 the Cheatham Street Recording Studio had opened near the establishment.
-In 2011 Cheatham Street Warehouse continued to present musical acts every night of the week, as well as special anniversary events, record release parties, and festivals such as Big Fest, an annual three-day music event.
+By 2008 Cheatham Street’s recording studio, the Cheatham Street Woodshed, had opened near the establishment.